marijnh/Eloquent-JavaScript/07_robot.md

 The class's ((constructor)) can take such an array as argument and store it as the instance's (only) property.
 This array is never updated.

-{{index "static method"}}
+{{index "static property"}}

-To add a property (`empty`) to a constructor that is not a method, you have to add it to the constructor after the class definition, as a regular property.
+To add the `empty` property to the constructor, you can declare it as a static property.

 You need only one `empty` instance because all empty groups are the same and instances of the class don't change.
 You can create many different groups from that single empty group without affecting it.